Disorder-robust phase crystal in high-temperature superconductors stabilized by strong correlations

 Another striking feature of strong correlations is the appearance of an extended $s$-wave pairing amplitude $\left|\Delta_{s}\right|$ at the edge with a modulation length scale set by that of the phase crystal, as seen in Fig.~\ref{fig:cleanPC}(e), while the $s$-wave amplitude is always negligible in the bulk.
-We attribute the existence of the $s$-wave component to the very short modulation wavelength of the phase crystal as it gives a large number of phase nodes.
+Although not shown in Fig.~\ref{fig:cleanPC}(e), the phase of the $s$-wave pairing amplitude is nearly constant in all regions where its magnitude is finite, with a value of $\pi/2$ relative to the phase of the $d$-wave amplitude.
+We attribute the existence of this $s$-wave component to the very short modulation wavelength of the phase crystal as it gives a large number of phase nodes.
 These nodes lead to some zero-energy states still persisting in the phase crystal, although their degeneracy is reduced.
 At low enough temperatures, these remaining zero-energy states make the system thermodynamically unstable, with the consequence that the extended $s$-wave state is developed, gapping out the last states and generating a full energy gap.
-Ignoring strong correlations, the phase crystal modulation wavelength is longer, no extended $s$-wave pairing amplitude emerges, and consequently the energy spectrum is never fully gapped \cite{Hakansson2015,Wennerdal20}.
+Ignoring strong correlations, the phase crystal modulation wavelength is instead longer, no extended $s$-wave pairing amplitude emerges, and consequently the energy spectrum is never fully gapped \cite{Hakansson2015,Wennerdal20}.
+Here we note that the time-reversal symmetry breaking due to the formation of the phase crystal state can technically also generate subdominant odd parity pairing amplitudes, as in superconductor-magnet hybrid systems \cite{Nakosai13,Chen15}.
+However, with the interaction strength $J$ limited to the spin-singlet channel in the `t-J' model and the cuprate superconductors, such pairing amplitudes never appear in the Hamiltonian and thus cannot affect the energetics\cite{Baskaran2002,Schmidt2018}.
+Similarly, no longer range spin-singlet even parity pairing amplitudes, beyond the considered nearest neighbor $d$- and $s$-wave pairing amplitudes, are important as they do not either appear in the Hamiltonian in Eq.~\eqref{eq:tJ}.